-Dental implant is the replacement of the root of a tooth with metal screws called posts or frames.
-These are positioned in the jawbone surgically.
-After that, a replacement tooth is placed on them by the dentist.
+Your dentist will suggest a dental implant if the damaged natural tooth is beyond repair, or missing.
 These can be either dentures or bridges.
 If this is your first time getting a dental implant, here is all you need to know about it.

 The stages in dental implant procedure are:-

 Before the procedure begins, the dentist will take X-Rays of the affected tooth or teeth.
-This is an important process as it tells the dentist where the implant is needed and the position of nerves in the jaw bone.
-It is done purely for evaluative and prognostic reasons.
+This is an important process since the dentist the exact position of nerves in the jaw bone.
+The X-rays are the primary valuation your dentist will need.

 Then the dentist will take the impression of the patient’s mouth.
 This will give the dentist an idea about the structure and location of all the teeth in the mouth.
 A plastic tray with liquid such as alginate or polyvinyl siloxane will be put in the patient’s mouth.

 If there is a tooth that needs to be extracted, the dentist will do it at this point.
 Preparation for dental implant surgery may sometimes involve bone grafting.
 This happens when the jawbone is not strong enough to support an implant.

 Then comes the implant.
 The dentist will drill a hole in the jawbone of the patient and place the screwlike implant there.
 Over a period of 3 to 12 months, your gum will gradually grow over the implant.